anthonyl8/htc-2026/README.md

-# ReLeaf — The Digital Twin for Urban Heat Resilience
+# ReLeaf: The Digital Twin for Urban Heat Resilience

 A 3D interactive platform that lets city planners visualize heat islands and use GenAI to simulate cooling interventions in real-time.